younaman/Serverless-tools/README.md

 - **`aws_escalate.py`**: A scanning tool for AWS accounts.
 - **`aliyun_escalate.py`**: A scanning tool for Aliyun accounts.

 These tools are in the early stages of development and serve as a proof-of-concept (PoC).
-Below are the detailed instructions for using each tool.

 ## **Features**
 - Enumerate all roles and their attached policies.